mikeday37/AdventOfCode2020/README.md

 See: https://adventofcode.com/

-My solutions make use of Jacob Albano's AdventOfCodeScaffolding project as a submodule.
+My solutions make use of Jacob Albano's AdventOfCodeScaffolding project, to which I contribute, as a submodule.

 See: https://github.com/jacobalbano/AdventOfCodeScaffolding

 Thanks, Jake!  :-)